-To help sellers protect their proprietary trademarks, Amazon’s brand registry enables vendors to enroll and record their registered trademarks.
-The keyword here is registered, which means a proper trademark registration issued by the US Patent and Trademark Office.
-Once your trademark registrations are entered into the brand registry, sellers on Amazon can avail themselves of significant benefits in protecting against copycats.
+To help sellers protect their proprietary trademarks, Amazon brand registry enables vendors to enroll and record their registered trademarks.
+The keyword here is registered or about to be registered.
+This means a proper trademark registration issued by the US Patent and Trademark Office, or a trademark application that is about to register.
+Once your trademark registrations are entered into the brand registry, Amazon sellers can avail themselves of significant benefits in protecting against copycats.

 Can unregistered trademarks be entered into Amazon’s brand registry?

 No, only federally registered trademarks are eligible for the brand registry.
 Amazon has chosen not to be the judge of any common law unregistered trademark rights between disputed parties.
-A trademark registration by the USPTO creates legal presumptions such as:
+A trademark registration by the USPTO creates legal presumptions such as the:

-- the trademark owner has exclusive rights to use the mark on the goods or services identified in the registration throughout the US
+- exclusive rights of the trademark owner to use the mark on the goods or services identified in the registration throughout the US

 What can delay a US trademark application?

 An improper initial filing can create delay in the registration process, which would then postpone a seller’s ability to enroll in Amazon’s brand registry.
 An experienced US trademark attorney can spot issues early on and prepare a trademark application that would avoid common pitfalls.

 For example, the mark may contain certain words that might be considered generic or highly descriptive.
 In such cases, a skilled US trademark attorney can make suggestions for avoiding an Office Action rejection.